obscure-n8/ZxZone-HK-MLB/README.md

 # ZxZone-HK-MLB — Heroku Optimized Telegram Mirror & Leech Bot

-The Most Powerful Heroku-Focused Mirror & Leech Bot with 180+ Features.
+The Most Powerful Heroku-Focused Mirror & Leech Bot with 100+ Features, Stealth Protection, and 24/7 Uptime.

 ---

 ## Overview

-ZxZone-HK-MLB is a Heroku-optimized Telegram Mirror & Leech Bot.
-It includes all powerful features from ZxZone-MLB, specifically tuned for Heroku deployment with 24/7 uptime, auto-optimization, and anti-sleep system.
+ZxZone-HK-MLB is specifically optimized for Heroku deployment.
+It includes stealth protection to avoid detection, anti-ban system, keep-alive technology, and all powerful features for mirroring and leeching.

 ---